cjohansen/pharmacist/README.md

 can be hard to predict upfront how many there will be, it's hard to formulate this in a prescription.
-It is fully possible to perform multiple HTTP requests within the same data source, but it is not recommended, because you then opt out of the retry mechanism and error handling in Pharmacist for each intermediary request.
+It is fully possible to perform multiple HTTP requests within the same data source, but it is not recommended, because you then opt out of the retry mechanism, caching, and error handling in Pharmacist for each intermediary request.

-To take advantage of Pharmacist's prescription filling abilities, a data source can include new prescriptions in its result.
-If the result is a `::result/success?`, Pharmacist will queue up any new prescriptions from the `::result/prescriptions` key among the remaining sources.
-These new prescriptions can depend on exsiting prescriptions like any other.
-The resulting data will have paths prefixed with the parent source's path key.
+To take advantage of Pharmacist's prescription filling abilities for an unknown number of child resources, you can define a collection data source.
+The collection data source includes a reference to another data source to apply to its children, and then its result is either a vector of parameters to pass to the data source, or a map of paths to parameters to the child resource.

-For an example, let's fetch some data from an HTTP endpoint, and then recursively look up linked resources.
+To demonstrate this with an example, let's fetch some data from an HTTP endpoint, and then recursively look up linked resources.
 [ghibliapi.herokuapp.com](https://ghibliapi.herokuapp.com) provides metadata on Studio Ghibli movies.
 The payload for a Ghibli movie includes hypermedia links to the people in the movie: